Everything You Were Afraid to Ask

 We're not going to give you a date and then miss it.
 What we can tell you is the sequence: first, critical mass — a founding cohort large enough to fund and staff the first community's creation.
 Then, land.
 Then, legal structure.
 Then, build.

 The speed of that sequence depends entirely on how many people show up.
-Your interest — your follow, your share, your contribution to the GoFundMe — is what accelerates the timeline.
+Your interest — your follow, your share, your subscribe — is what accelerates the timeline.
 This isn't a company waiting for investment.
 It's a community waiting for its people.

 Not even a little.
 Matriarchal values means care over competition.
 Stewardship over extraction.
 Connection as infrastructure.
 Joy as a metric.
 These are not female traits — they are human traits that have been historically deprioritized in favor of structures optimized for accumulation and dominance.

 The Audacity is not a women's separatist community.
-It is an intentional community organized around values that every human secretly hungers for.
+It is a vision for an intentional community network organized around values that every human secretly hungers for.
 Men are welcome.
 The values are the point, not the gender.

 We appreciate the directness — and no, it's not.
 The definition of a cult includes: centralized authority, isolation from outside relationships, financial exploitation of members, and suppression of dissent.
 The Audacity is structurally the opposite of all of this.

-Governance is decentralized and encoded in smart contracts — no single person can unilaterally control community decisions.
+Here's the plan: governance decentralized and encoded in smart contracts — no single person able to unilaterally control community decisions.
 The community is designed to connect you more deeply to the world, not less.
 Token economics are transparent by design.
 And questioning the vision isn't discouraged — it's required for the thing to work.
 If you're skeptical, good.
 Bring it.

 DAO & Governance